saishikawa/PASTML/examples/simulation/README.md

 # Simulation datasets and scripts

-The dataset were used in the simulation study performed by Ishikawa et al., submitted to *Mol.
+Materials were used in the simulation study performed by Ishikawa et al., submitted to *Mol.
 Biol.
 Evol.*

 ## Data